There are many types of life insurance policies available on the market.

 Whole Life Insurance

-Cash value is accumulated directly from the company, who uses your premiums to invest on their own and returns gains to you in the form of cash value accumulation.
+With whole life insurance, cash value is accumulated directly from the company, who uses your premiums to invest on their own and returns gains to you in the form of cash value accumulation.

 This has guaranteed level returns throughout the life of the policy.
 While these returns may be smaller than those of other permanent life insurance policies, they are always guaranteed and always remain the same.